-TWINO is a marketplace for peer-to-peer lending that seeks to connect investors with borrowers through a digital platform offering loan types such as unsecured personal loans, business loans, and invoice financing in Continental Europe.
+TWINO is a marketplace for peer-to-peer lending that connects investors with borrowers of loan originators in the areas unsecured personal loans, business loans, real estate loans and invoice financing in Continental Europe.
 TWINO is providing investors with more or less automatic solution for lending into unsecured loans and loans secured with either BuyBack Guarantee or Payment Guarantee, thus allowing investors to better protect their investment.

 Characteristics of Loans